 Tetramethylsilane is a universally accepted reference compound because of the following facts.

-- TMS is chemically inert, symmetrical, volatile and soluble in most organic solvent.
+- TMS is chemically inert, symmetrical, volatile, and soluble in most organic solvents.

 noesy nmr spectroscopy